rwolf2467/qr-gate/README.md

 ## About Qr-Gate

-Qr-Gate, a collaborative masterpiece led by the developer Red_Wolf2467 and skillfully crafted by the talented WebDev beast_gaming_, redefines the ticket access experience.
+Qr-Gate, a collaborative masterpiece led by the developer Red_Wolf2467 and skillfully crafted by the talented WebDev Matti, redefines the ticket access experience.
 Boasting an intuitive online ticket shop, a mobile-friendly app for seamless ticket scanning, and a robust admin panel, Qr-Gate ensures a hassle-free and secure entry process.

 ## Features 🌟